For more information contact:

 Scholarships with recipient selected by donor are processed by the Bursar’s Office.

 Service center accounts are administered by the Controller’s Office (see BPPM 30.15).

 Special Fee Accounts

-Service fee (student) and special course fee accounts are administered by the Student Accounts Section of the Bursar’s Office (see also BPPM 30.95).
+Service fee (student) and special course fee accounts are administered by the Bursar’s Office (see also BPPM 30.95).

 Other miscellaneous major activity accounts are established and coordinated by the General Accounting Section of the Controller’s Office.
 Examples include Auxiliary Enterprise Funds (e.g., Housing and Dining Services, ASWSU and Athletics), and Suspense and Clearing Accounts (e.g., employee withholdings).

 The Controller’s Office, the Budget Office, and the Office of Facilities Services, Capital coordinate to establish major capital project account identifiers.